aslan-ng/keepdelta/paper/paper.md

 # In practice

-To install the current version of the deident package, run the command:
+To install the current version of the KeepDelta package, run the command:
 ```
 pip install keepdelta
 ```